MicrosoftDocs/win32/desktop-src/NetMon2/istats-querystations.md

 ---
-Description: The QueryStations method provides a list of all computers who are currently capturing data using Network Monitor. ms.assetid: feebcb28-914b-450e-95d4-10a60cbf1438
+description: The QueryStations method provides a list of all computers who are currently capturing data using Network Monitor. ms.assetid: feebcb28-914b-450e-95d4-10a60cbf1438
 title: IStats::QueryStations method (Netmon.h)
 ms.topic: reference